"Diversification is an Important Way to Avoid Losing Money"

 Diversification applies to many types of investments.
 You should never place all your money in any one investment unless you're just starting out and you have only a little money anyway.

 If you spread your buying out among stocks, that's stock market diversification.
-You can also include bond diversification, diversification of mutual funds and market diversification and financial diversification of all all kinds.
+You can also include diversifying with bonds, mutual funds and market and financial of all kinds.

 Markowitz diversification is intended to keep us from losing all our portfolio at any one time -- because all financial investments have some volatility.